 The stages may vary in length and form.
 Stage I, in which U.S. leaders and their official and unofficial advisers concoct their war plans, may go on for years, as it did for the Iraq war, or it may go on for only a short while, as it did for the Korean War, when diplomatic blunders and unanticipated events provoked the North Korean invasion and triggered U.S. engagement in the fighting.
 Stage II may occupy weeks or months, whereas Stage III always drags on for years.
 Stage IV may take different forms.
 The tense, heavily armed truce in Korea bore no resemblance to the hasty, unceremonious, and humiliating U.S. exodus from Vietnam, yet each outcome served the same purpose―to silence the guns.

 Each stage elicits or corresponds to a particular public mood.
 Because Stage I takes place with little or no public awareness, it goes along with blissful public ignorance.
 Few people appreciate that their national leaders and wannabe leaders, secreted in their inner sanctums, are up to no good.
-The onset of Stage II invariably ignites great public enthusiasm, as the people rally around their national leaders, “support the troops,” and reflexively accept the tales they are told about the enemy’s wickedness and their own nation’s blamelessness and its well-grounded justification for sending its armed forces into the field.
-Note well: in neo-imperialist wars, by definition, the fighting always occurs “over there,” where it remains conveniently out of sight of the American public, which relies heavily on what its leaders say about relevant events and conditions on the grounddeclarations that are, at best, biased and distorted statements and, at worst, brazen and calculated lies.
+The onset of Stage II invariably ignites great public enthusiasm, as the people rally around their national leaders, support the troops, and reflexively accept the tales they are told about the enemys wickedness and their own nations blamelessness and its well-grounded justification for sending its armed forces into the field.
+Note well: in neo-imperialist wars, by definition, the fighting always occurs over there, where it remains conveniently out of sight of the American public, which relies heavily on what its leaders say about relevant events and conditions on the grounddeclarations that are, at best, biased and distorted statements and, at worst, brazen and calculated lies.

-In Stage III, as the war drags on, the casualties and financial costs accumulate, the “cake walks” fail to eventuate, and hence the initial enthusiasm for the war fades.
+In Stage III, as the war drags on, the casualties and financial costs accumulate, the cake walks fail to eventuate, and hence the initial enthusiasm for the war fades.
 When military reversals, gross leadership mistakes, and embarrassing U.S. atrocities come to light, the public shifts even more quickly from support to disapproval.

-However disillusioned and embittered the public may become, however, it cannotor perhaps it simply will notdo anything effective to change the government’s course.
+However disillusioned and embittered the public may become, however, it cannotor perhaps it simply will notdo anything effective to change the governments course.
 Even if the war-making president is chased from office, as in effect Lyndon B. Johnson was in 1968, his successor may simply continue the U.S. engagement, as Richard M. Nixon did for many years, widening the war in the process.
-Once the U.S. government goes to war, the public is simply stuck with it, because the public will not actually rebel against the government, and nothing short of rebellion can ensure an affirmative government response to the public’s wishes.
+Once the U.S. government goes to war, the public is simply stuck with it, because the public will not actually rebel against the government, and nothing short of rebellion can ensure an affirmative government response to the publics wishes.

 No president will admit that his decision to undertake the war was a mistake from the get-go.
-Notice, for example, George W. Bush’s total dismissal of every sort of public disapproval of his war in Iraq, despite polls that show huge drops in support for the war and in approval of his leadership and despite the Democratic takeover of the House and Senate in the midterm elections.
+Notice, for example, George W. Bushs total dismissal of every sort of public disapproval of his war in Iraq, despite polls that show huge drops in support for the war and in approval of his leadership and despite the Democratic takeover of the House and Senate in the midterm elections.
 He continues to order the armed forces to fight, and they continue to obey.
 In our system of government, no one can stop this hellbent Caesar.
 People can only hope that when his term expires, he will actually step down and that his successor will set a new course, as Dwight D. Eisenhower did in 1953.

 In general, however, only when the ruling political elites conclude that their own personal interestsand, of course, the interests of the special-interest coalition that props them up financiallywill suffer if the war is continued will they act decisively to end it on the best terms available.
-Thus does Stage IV finally arrive, bringing the general public a sense of relief, although in the higher political circles, leaders and strategists always engage in finger-pointing and blame-casting with regard to who “lost China” this time around.
+Thus does Stage IV finally arrive, bringing the general public a sense of relief, although in the higher political circles, leaders and strategists always engage in finger-pointing and blame-casting with regard to who lost China this time around.

 These characteristic stages of U.S. neo-imperialist war are not merely descriptive; they also reflect the political logic of the U.S. system of government.
-Most important, they arise from the Reality of Rule, which is to say, from the government’s effectively having gone to war permanently against the bulk of the American people, as well as episodically against an unfortunate group of foreigners in the Third World, where the U.S. government seeks to establish or maintain its hegemony.
+Most important, they arise from the Reality of Rule, which is to say, from the governments effectively having gone to war permanently against the bulk of the American people, as well as episodically against an unfortunate group of foreigners in the Third World, where the U.S. government seeks to establish or maintain its hegemony.
 By saying that the government has placed itself in a state of war against most of the peoplenamely, all those outside its own supportive coalitionI mean no more and no less than John Locke meant when he wrote about this condition in his Second Treatise of Government §222:

 whenever the Legislators endeavour to take away, and destroy the Property of the People [by which Locke means their lives, liberties, and estates], or to reduce them to Slavery under Arbitrary Power [as done most recently by enactment of the Military Commissions Act of 2006], they put themselves into a state of War with the People, who are thereupon absolved from any farther Obedience . . . .
-[The same] holds true also concerning the supreame Executor, who having a double trust put in him, both to have a part in the Legislative, and the supreme Execution of the Law, Acts against both, when he goes about to set up his own Arbitrary Will [now termed the “inherent powers of the presidency”], as the Law of the Society.
+[The same] holds true also concerning the supreame Executor, who having a double trust put in him, both to have a part in the Legislative, and the supreme Execution of the Law, Acts against both, when he goes about to set up his own Arbitrary Will [now termed the inherent powers of the presidency], as the Law of the Society.

 As Locke argued, people cannot be presumed to have consented to the exercise of government powers that do not protect, but rather destroy their natural rights to life, liberty, and property, and therefore when the government takes such destructive actions, it acts as a mere robber or murderer; that is, it places itself in a state of war against them.
-Can anyone seriously deny that the U.S. government has chronically violated the people’s natural rights to life, liberty, and property from its very beginning and that recently its audacity in this regard has risen to heights that the absolute monarchs of old would have envied?
+Can anyone seriously deny that the U.S. government has chronically violated the peoples natural rights to life, liberty, and property from its very beginning and that recently its audacity in this regard has risen to heights that the absolute monarchs of old would have envied?

-Because the government is always in a state of war against most of the people, whom it exploits and torments for the benefit and pleasure of its supporting coalition, it invariably finds that as the immediate fear and knee-jerk nationalism of Stage II wear away, the people come to see more and more plainly that they are being sacrificed on the altar of their rulers’ ambition, folly, and corruption.
+Because the government is always in a state of war against most of the people, whom it exploits and torments for the benefit and pleasure of its supporting coalition, it invariably finds that as the immediate fear and knee-jerk nationalism of Stage II wear away, the people come to see more and more plainly that they are being sacrificed on the altar of their rulers ambition, folly, and corruption.
 They understand increasingly that they are being made to play the patsies for the reptilian creatures who control the government.
 In short, they begin to see, as F. A. Hayek warned in The Road to Serfdom, that under a system of unchecked government powers, the worst really have got on top and that they themselves, down on the bottom, are in danger of suffocation under the crushing weight of gross, impudent oppression.